Previous

 Located in the quiet hamlet of Bryncrug, Brynhoreb offers bright, welcoming accommodation, with plenty of room for a decent sized holiday gang.
 It is ideally placed for exploring the mountains and coast of stunning southern Eryri (Snowdonia).

 On the ground floor, there is a large open plan living space and dining room.
-A plump sofa, rocking chair and a couple of comfortable armchairs are arranged around a roaring log burner.
-To one end of this bright room, a dining table seats up to eight, and there is a comfortable window seat – ideal for a spot of quiet reading or daydreaming.
+A plump sofa, rocking chair and a couple of comfortable armchairs are arranged around a toasty Aga Westbury Electric Stove.
+To one end of this bright room, a dining table seats up to eight, and there is a comfortable window seat, ideal for a spot of quiet reading or daydreaming.

 A handy spacious boot room can be found in the basement to store your walking boots after a day exploring this beautiful area.